treejamie/jamiecurle-very-old/README.md

 My personal site.
-This currently the 4th evolution.
-This time running on Flask.
+This currently the 5th evolution.

+Now running on

+Django-1.4
+MySQL
+redis cache.